 • contacting an advocacy agency on your behalf to explain your concerns and arrange for them to contact you.

 Once you are satisfied that your concern will be or has been resolved, we will close your complaint.

-Where we have quickly finalised your complaint to your satisfaction, we are unable to review that decision.
+Where we have finalised your complaint to your satisfaction, we are unable to review that decision.
 However, if you are not satisfied that the service provider has resolved your concern you are welcome to contact us again.

-Examining your complaint through a ‘resolution process’
+When examining your complaint through a ‘resolution process’

-If early resolution is not an option, we can use a ‘resolution process’ and select one or more of the following approaches to resolve the issues in your complaint:
+We will select one or more of the following approaches to resolve the issues in your complaint: